Public Interest Disclosures

 What is a public interest disclosure?

-A public interest disclosure is a complaint or allegation made about improper conduct or detrimental action involving a public officer or public body.
+A public interest disclosure (PID) is a complaint or allegation made about improper conduct or detrimental action involving a public officer or public body.

 Improper conduct includes: